 Academic Programs in Nutrition and Dietetics

-The Messiah College Department of Nutrition and Dietetics offers five academic programs:
+The Messiah College Department of Nutrition and Dietetics offers four academic programs:

 The Nutrition and Dietetics Major is a good choice for students who enjoy biology and chemistry as well as working with people.
 This major has been approved/accredited by the Accreditation Council for Education in Nutrition and Dietetics to provide the academic portion of the requirements for becoming a Registered Dietitian (RD) since 1977.
 Students who do not continue on the pathway to becoming a RD have successfully pursued careers as community nutritionists, dietetic technicians, and food service managers.